Toronto District School Board

 • Not all students with an identified learning need will struggle to meet the expectations of the grade level

-• The parent/guardian has ultimate decision making authority over the child’s educational placement (ie. if you choose for your child to be in an optional French program, he or she can and will be supported there)
+• The parent/guardian/caregiver has ultimate decision making authority over the child’s educational placement (ie. if you choose for your child to be in an optional French program, he or she can and will be supported there)

 • All students are welcome, encouraged and supported in Core French, Extended French and French Immersion